dschalk/score2/README.md

       });
     });
 ```

-###### It is easy to start and stop the timer.
-For example, if a player clickes 'SCORE' and uses up all the dice without making the number '20', there is no need to let the 30-second clock run down. '$("#stop30").triggerHandler('click');' shuts it down.
-Or, if a player clickes 'IMPOSSIBLE', starting a 60-second countdown, and another player clicks 'SCORE' starting a 30-second countdown, the following code takes care of the timers:
+It is easy to start and stop the timer.
+For example, if a player clicks 'SCORE' and uses up all the dice without making the number '20', there is no need to let the 30-second clock run down. '$("#stop30").triggerHandler('click');' shuts it down.
+Or, if a player clicks 'IMPOSSIBLE', starting a 60-second countdown, and another player clicks 'SCORE' starting a 30-second countdown, the following code takes care of the timers:

 ```Javascript
 $('#go30').triggerHandler('click');

 $("#stop0").triggerHandler('click');6
 ```

 There is undoubtedly a more elegant way to trigger the starting and stopping of the clock, but JQuery , triggerHandler, and dummy elements seem so rock solid and reliable in all browsers that I am in no hurry to experiment with less elaborate event listeners.

-*To be continued*
+_To be continued_

-##APPENDIX
+# APPENDIX

-####IMPOSSIBLES
+## IMPOSSIBLES
 The essence of the Score calculation algorythm in the module Fm is contained in the "impossibles.hs" file.
 Fm has much formatting code, which is a distraction when evaluating the algorythm.

 impossibles.hs computes all dice combinations which cannot be made into the number "20" in two or three stages, as required by the game.
 In 1.5 seconds, it finds all 104 such combinations using a list comprehension on the seven list comprehensions which cover all possible computations.
 The five operations are defined as follows: